FahimSaki/Momentum/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Here's a creative open-source license section you can add to your document to complement the existing content:

+---

+## 📄 License

+This project is licensed under the **Creative Momentum License v1.0** – a friendly fork of the MIT License with a spark of inspiration.

+You're free to:
+- ✅ Use it in personal and commercial projects
+- 🛠️ Modify it, remix it, and build amazing things with it
+- 🌍 Share it with the world

+Just remember to:
+- ✨ Give credit to the original creator (Fahimuzzaman Saki)
+- 🔐 Not hold the author liable for any consequences
+- 🚫 Avoid using the project in any evil endeavors (no data harvesting, hate, or harm)

+For full legal flavor, refer to the [MIT License](https://opensource.org/licenses/MIT) – this is just a remix with more vibes.

 ## 🙏 Acknowledgments

 - CS50 team for the incredible learning experience